intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Abstract

 \section{Abstract}

-{ The estimation of the intrinsic dimension of a dataset is a fundamental step in most dimensionality reduction techniques.
-This article illustrates \texttt{intRinsic}, an \proglang{R} package that implements novel state-of-the-art likelihood-based estimators of the intrinsic dimension of a dataset.
+This article illustrates \texttt{intRinsic}, an \texttt{R} package that implements novel state-of-the-art likelihood-based estimators of the intrinsic dimension of a dataset, an essential quantity for most dimensionality reduction techniques.
 In order to make these novel estimators easily accessible, the package contains a small number of high-level functions that rely on a broader set of efficient, low-level routines.
-Generally speaking, \pkg{intRinsic} encompasses models that fall into two categories: homogeneous and heterogeneous intrinsic dimension estimators.
-The first category contains the \texttt{TWO-NN} model, an estimator derived from the distributional properties of the ratios of the distances between each data point and its first two of nearest neighbors.
+Generally speaking, \texttt{intRinsic} encompasses models that fall into two categories: homogeneous and heterogeneous intrinsic dimension estimators.
+The first category contains the \emph{two nearest neighbors} estimator, a method derived from the distributional properties of the ratios of the distances between each data point and its first two closest neighbors.
 The functions dedicated to this method carry out inference under both the frequentist and Bayesian frameworks.
-In the second category, we find \texttt{Hidalgo}, a Bayesian mixture model, for which an efficient Gibbs sampler is implemented.
+In the second category, we find the \emph{heterogeneous intrinsic dimension algorithm}, a Bayesian mixture model for which an efficient Gibbs sampler is implemented.
 After presenting the theoretical background, we demonstrate the performance of the models on simulated datasets.
 This way, we can facilitate the exposition by immediately assessing the validity of the results.
-Then, we employ the package to study the intrinsic dimension of the \texttt{Alon} dataset, obtained from a famous microarray experiment.
-We show how the estimation of homogeneous and heterogeneous intrinsic dimensions allows us to gain valuable insights into the topological structure of a dataset.\\
+Then, we employ the package to study the intrinsic dimension of the \emph{Alon} dataset, obtained from a famous microarray experiment.
+Finally, we show how the estimation of homogeneous and heterogeneous intrinsic dimensions allows us to gain valuable insights into the topological structure of a dataset.\\

-\emph{Keywords:} intrinsic dimension, nearest neighbors, likelihood-based method, heterogeneous intrinsic dimension, bayesian mixture model, \proglang{R} }
+\textbf{Keywords}: \emph{intrinsic dimension, nearest neighbors, likelihood-based method, heterogeneous intrinsic dimension, Bayesian mixture model, R}